sbiales/langmodernization/README.md

 We have two sets of results to present and compare.
 The first set is using unaligned fasttext embeddings.
 The second set is using the old corpus aligned to the modern corpus.

+In the best case scenario, the models should have more overlap with `gold modern text` and less overlap with `old text`.

 |                               | GPT-2   |       |   | BERT    |       |
 |-------------------------------|---------|-------|---|---------|-------|
 |                               | ROUGE-L | BLEU  |   | ROUGE-L | BLEU  |